 For this specific stacking strategy, Flexible Bilt Cash is the one to pick.
 It's the only option that earns both currencies at once, and Bilt Cash is what gives you extra levers on exactly the two things this whole play depends on: your housing points and your Rent Day bonus.
 If you don't actively choose it during setup, Bilt defaults you to Housing-only.
 You get one window, your first statement period, to switch.

 This is the part people miss: elevated Rakuten offers on privacy and security subscriptions aren't a one-merchant fluke.
+We tracked a similar spike across NordVPN and other privacy services previously.
 It's a whole category that rotates through spikes.
 Checking live right now: Incogni is at 97% cash back (was 20%), Surfshark at 90% (was 20%), Private Internet Access at 90% (was 25%), ExpressVPN at 95% (was 25%), CyberGhost at 90% (was 20%), and McAfee at 70% (was 30%).
 Meanwhile NordVPN and NordProtect (two of the more well-known names in the same space) are sitting at a plain 20% today, no spike.
 The lesson isn't "get this one service," it's "check the category before you sign up for any of them," because the elevated one changes.

 A few things worth knowing before you chase any of these: